Zindagi Tere Naam: Plot

-The film starts with an old man, named Mr. Singh, narrating a story to an old woman as her memory is slipping day by day.
+The film starts with an old man, Mr. Singh, narrating a story to an old woman as her memory is slipping day by day.
 Mr. Singh tells about young lovers Siddharth and Anjali.
 Anjali is a rich girl, but Siddharth is a poor man's son.
-Anjali's father disapproves this affair and takes the daughter away.
-Dejected Siddharth starts writing letters to her.
+Anjali's father disapproves of this affair and takes the daughter away.
+Dejected, Siddharth starts writing letters to her.
 He writes 365 letters in that entire year, but never hears from Anjali.
 She believes that he has forgotten her.
-Years pass and Anjali could not find Siddharth, so she eventually plans to settle down with another man.
-But destiny had other ideas and the two lovers meet again.
+Years pass and Anjali cannot find Siddharth, so she eventually plans to settle down with another man.
+Destiny, however, has other plans and the two lovers meet again.
 As the flashback ends, the film goes back to the elder couple.
-The old woman realizes that Mr. Singh was telling the story about their own love story, and her memories of the past come rushing back.
+The old woman realizes that Mr. Singh was telling their own love story, and her memories of the past come rushing back.
 Mr. Singh is briefly happy, but his wife's memory leaves again.

-Trivia

-In Zindagi Tere Naam, Mithun Chakraborty worked again with his frequent co-star Ranjeeta Kaur after 22 years.
-The last time they were paired together was in Gunahon Ka Devta in 1990.
-They were paired in many 1980s films like Baazi, Ghar Ek Mandir, Tarana, Suraksha, Taqdeer Ka Badshah, Bhayaanak, Unees-Bees, Hum Se Badkar Kaun and Dhuaan.